About Jordan Peterson

 In 2016, shortly before the publication of 12 Rules, several of Dr. Peterson’s online lectures, videos and interviews went viral, launching him into unprecedented international prominence as a public intellectual and educator.
 His work, public postings and discussions are featured at:

-- Jordan Peterson Videos, on YouTube, features Dr. Peterson’s university and public lectures (including the most recent 15-part biblical series, slated to continue with the Exodus stories in September 2019), responses to the polarizing political crises of today, and interviews with people such as Camille Paglia, Jonathan Haidt and Ayaan Hirsi Ali, has 1.5 million subscribers, with 70 million views; videos derived from his online content by others have been viewed more than 400 million times (growing 70,000 per month).
+- Jordan Peterson Videos, on YouTube, features Dr. Peterson’s university and public lectures (including a highly-viewed 15-part biblical series on Genesis, slated to continue with the Exodus stories in 2019), responses to the polarizing political crises of today, and interviews with people such as Camille Paglia, Jonathan Haidt and Ayaan Hirsi Ali, has 1.8 million subscribers, with 90 million views; videos derived from his online content by others have been viewed more than half a billion times.

-- The Jordan B Peterson Podcast, with more than 50 episodes, has attracted 750,000 listeners per episode, with 60,000,000 downloads (plans to expand this dramatically with professional development are underway).
-It is reliably #1 in the Higher Education category on iTunes (often occupying all ten of the top ten episode slots), and in the top five, consistently in the Education category overall;
+- The Jordan B Peterson Podcast, with some 60 episodes, has attracted close to a million listeners per episode, with 55,000,000 downloads (plans to expand this dramatically with professional development are underway).
+It is reliably #1 in the Higher Education category on iTunes (often occupying all ten of the top ten episode slots), and consistently in the top five in the general Education category;

-- selfauthoring.com and understandmyself.com, his online self-improvement and self-understanding systems, respectively, attracts 25000 users per month, and were the focus of two Dr. Oz TV episodes and three podcasts, to be aired in October 2018;
+- selfauthoring.com and understandmyself.com, his online self-improvement and self-understanding systems, respectively, attracts 25000 users per month, and were the focus of two Dr. Oz TV episodes (here and here) and three podcasts (one here)

 Dr. Peterson’s classroom lectures on mythology and the psychology of religion, based on Maps of Meaning (2016 version here), were turned into a popular 13-part TV series on Canadian public television’s TVO.
 Malcolm Gladwell discussed psychology with him while researching his books; Norman Doidge, author of The Brain that Changes Itself, wrote the forward to 12 Rules; and bestselling thriller writer Gregg Hurwitz employed several of his “valuable things” as a plot feature in his #1 international bestseller, Orphan X.